HTTP-RPC/Kilo/README.md

 Any value may be used as an argument and will generally be encoded using its string representation.
 However, `Date` instances are automatically converted to a long value representing epoch time.
 Additionally, `List` instances represent multi-value parameters and behave similarly to `<select multiple>` tags in HTML.
 When using the multi-part encoding, instances of `URL` represent file uploads and behave similarly to `<input type="file">` tags in HTML forms.

-Body content can be provided via the `setBody()` method.
-By default, it will be serialized as JSON; however, the `setRequestHandler()` method can be used to facilitate custom encodings:
+Custom body content can be provided via the `setBody()` method.
+By default, it will be serialized as JSON; however, the `setRequestHandler()` method can be used to facilitate arbitrary encodings:

 ```java
 public interface RequestHandler {